 What if the borrower has a Mortgage Credit Certificate (MCC) on the unit?

-Borrowers may want to apply for a Re-Issue MCC (RMCC), as MCC will expire after refinancing.
+If you want to keep your MCC tax credit, you must apply for a Re-Issue MCC (RMCC).
 There is a separate fee to process RMCC.
 Please click HERE to see current list of Administration Fee's and fee description.
 Please visit our RMCC webpage for more details.

 What is MOHCD's policy about Home Equity Line of Credit (HELOC)?

 MOHCD does not allow Home Equity Line of Credit (HELOC).
 This policy is in place to protect homeowners with MOHCD loans and liens.
 HELOCs typically involve variable rather than fixed rate.
 A variable-rate loan financing is not allowed by MOHCD.